DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 * __Continue__: The animation continues with the next frame when triggered and is shown in a loop
 * __Loop__: The animation restarts when it is triggered and is shown in a loop
-* __Once__: The animation restarts when it is triggered, is shown once and stops after the last frame
+* __Once__: The animation restarts when it is triggered, it is shown once and stops after the last frame

 \subsubsection DirectOutput_FX_MatrixFX_AnalogAlphaMatrixBitmapAnimationEffect_AnimationFrameCount AnimationFrameCount